michalpasternak7/WG-Gesucht-scraper/README.md

 ## AWS Lambda Deployment

-To deploy the functions on AWS Lambda:
+### Step 1: Prerequisites

-1. Install the dependencies in a folder.
+- Install the dependencies in a folder.
 Navigate to the folder containing your script and run the following command to install the dependencies in a folder named `dependencies`:

 ```bash
 pip install --target dependencies requests